How to Frame and Display a Street Art Print

 When to use the Street Collector lamp

-Use the lamp when you want a swappable display for multiple editions, when you have limited wall space, or when the work benefits from backlighting.
+Use the lamp when you want a swappable display for multiple editions, when you have limited wall space, or when the work looks better with backlighting.
 Browse the backlit art lamp and interchangeable prints.

 FAQ